Grosserly/chrome-skew-bug/README.md

 3. The 90deg skew goes under the radar, Chrome tries to render it, and madness ensues.

 ## Found to cause problems with:
-- Chrome (on Chrome OS)
-- Chrome (on Windows 7)
+- Chrome (Chrome OS, Windows 7, Windows 10)
 - Chrome for Android

 ## Found to _not_ cause problems with:
-- Firefox Quantum (on Windows 10) - looks kinda weird, but doesn't demolish the whole page
+- Firefox Quantum (on Windows 10) - faint lines that maybe shouldn't be there, but at least the page doesn't get demolished
+- Edge

 ---